Cyril Magnin

 Cyril Isaac Magnin (July 6, 1899 – June 9, 1988) was an American businessman from San Francisco, California.
 He was the chief executive of the Joseph Magnin Co.

 Early life

-Cyril Isaac Magnin was born to a Jewish family on July 6, 1899 in China.
+Cyril Isaac Magnin was born to a Jewish family on July 6, 1899.
 His father, Joseph Magnin, was the founder of specialty department store Joseph Magnin Co.
 His mother was Charlotte (Davis) Magnin.
 His paternal grandfather, Isaac Magnin, was a Dutch-born frame carver and gilder.
 His paternal grandmother, Mary Ann Magnin, was the founder of I. Magnin, an upscale women's clothing store in San Francisco.
 His cousin, Edgar Magnin, was the rabbi of the Wilshire Boulevard Temple, a Reform Jewish congregation.
 He was educated at Lowell High School.
 He then graduated from the University of California, Berkeley, where he went on to receive a law degree.

 Career

 He served as the president of Joseph Magnin Co. from 1940 to 1952.
 He then served as its chairman and chief executive officer from 1952 to 1970.
 It evolved into a multimillion-dollar chain, selling fashion for young women.
 He served as general partner and chairman of Cyril Magnin Investments Ltd. as well as chairman of Lilli Ann Corp.
 He also served as president of the San Francisco Chamber of Commerce.